zhivkopetrov/robotics_v1/README.md

 ```

 ## Dependencies (personal open-source libraries and tools)
+This step decribes the manual installation of dependencies.
+For automated/assisted install refer to the 'Project installation' section.
 Dependencies are integrated as git submodules.
 - To clone them, step inside the repository and run the following instructions
 ```